haathim/SL-Districts-Provinces/README.md

 # SL-Districts-Provinces
-JavaScript for list of districts, list of provinces and district to province mapping.
+JavaScript Array for list of districts, list of provinces, and district to province mapping.